NREL/ProgressiveHedging.jl/docs/src/examples/basic.md

 # Basic Example

-A basic example on using ProgressiveHedging.jl.
+A basic example using ProgressiveHedging.jl to solve a stochastic program.
 This example is also available as the script basic_example.jl in the example directory.

 Here we will use ProgressiveHedging.jl to solve the simple problem